In pandemic Christmas, US rivals aim to challenge Amazon under the tree | Malay Mail

 Estee Lauder Companies Inc this year is using technology from startup SmartGift that added options across five of its websites for shoppers to designate cosmetics and other items as gifts while letting recipients select colour, size or scent before shipping.

-Americans will spend US$160 billion (RM655 billion) on gifts during the current quarter, up five per cent from a year ago as people put savings from skipped outings into celebrating Christmas and other year-end holidays, according to industry analyst Coresight Research.
+Americans will spend US$160 billion (RM654.8 billion) on gifts during the current quarter, up 5 per cent from a year ago as people put savings from skipped outings into celebrating Christmas and other year-end holidays, according to industry analyst Coresight Research.

-Adobe Inc’s e-commerce software unit Magento expects Americans to ship 67 per cent more holiday gifts than a year ago and to 18 per cent more recipients as travel gets curbed.
+Adobe Inc’s e-commerce software unit Magento expects Americans to ship gifts to 18 per cent more recipients than a year ago as travel gets curbed.

 But Coresight still expects Amazon.com to capture 18 per cent of gift purchases and 7.2 per cent of overall US retail sales, up from 14 per cent of gift purchases and 5.6 per cent of total sales in 2019.